2020 AFL Women's draft: Delisted free agency

 A delisted free agency period was held from August 17 to August 21, where unsigned players could move to other clubs.

 Rookie signings

 In the absence of a rookie draft, each club was permitted to sign players that had not played Australian rules football within the previous three years or been involved in an AFLW high-performance program.

 Inactive players

 Following final list lodgements, a number of players experienced changing circumstances that made them unable to participate in the 2021 season.
 Clubs were granted permission to place these players on an inactive list, gaining end of draft selections to replace them for the one season.
 Players on each club's inactive list ahead of the 2020 draft are listed below:

-1 Barclay passed away on 12 October 2020.
+1 Barclay died on 12 October 2020.

 Richmond and West Coast concessions

 After poor on-field performances and list builds in 2020, the AFL decided to award special assistance to both Richmond and West Coast.
 Each club was issued an end-of-first round draft selection which they were required to on-trade to another club in exchange for an established player.
 Clubs were permitted to package the picks (15 and 16 for Richmond and West Coast, respectively) but could not receive draft selections back in any trade.